NikLi66/simple-implementation-of-Densenet/README.md

 [Densely Connected Convolutional Networks](https://arxiv.org/abs/1608.06993)

 This project is a personal practice on building a DenseNet.
 My code is simply readable for Deep Learning or Computer Vision rookies.
-Higher level implementation of DenseNet could be found in [This github project](https://github.com/liuzhuang13/DenseNet) implemented by the author of [Densely Connected Convolutional Networks](https://arxiv.org/abs/1608.06993), or the [Source Code for DenseNet in Pytorch](https://pytorch.org/vision/0.8/_modules/torchvision/models/densenet.html).
+Higher level implementation of DenseNet could be found in [this github project](https://github.com/liuzhuang13/DenseNet) implemented by the author of [Densely Connected Convolutional Networks](https://arxiv.org/abs/1608.06993), or the [source code for DenseNet in Pytorch](https://pytorch.org/vision/0.8/_modules/torchvision/models/densenet.html).

 I test my model on CIFAR-10, which is one of the most famous image dataset.